chris-horner/chris-horner.com/content/post/intent-filters-and-custom-tabs.md

 <strong>TL, DR</strong>: Intent filters will only work in Custom Tabs if the user has _already_ said they'd like your
 app to be the default handler for a particular type of link.
 If they haven't yet committed to that kind of relationship then redirects to your URL inside a Custom Tab will fail.

+To circumvent the issue I ended up creating an additional intent filter for the redirect URL.
+That URL now opens our app, checks if it redirects to a URL we actually want to handle, and then either consumes it or passes it on to a browser.
+Not the most elegant solution, so if anyone out there knows of something better, please get in touch!